|

 The Anthony Lawton Festival

 Based on the Novel by C.S.
-Lewis Adapted and Performed by Anthony Lawton December 3 - 19 C.S.
+Lewis Adapted and Performed by Anthony Lawton December 3 - 19, 2010 C.S.
 Lewis' own favorite among his works, The Great Divorce tells the satirical and comic story of hapless professor Clive and the motley band of malcontents who join him on a very curious bus ride.
 Journeying between Heaven and Hell, Clive crosses a wildly inventive landscape filled with dazzling language and surprising insight.
-"Passionate acting combined with riveting storytelling!" –Philadelphia Inquirer "Unmissable!
+"Passionate acting combined with riveting storytelling!" –The Philadelphia Inquirer "Unmissable!
 From the quiet, seemingly casual beginning to the unforgettable final moments, Lawton has us in the palm of his hand." –Philadelphia City Paper The Devil and Billy Markham

 Written and Performed by Anthony Lawton